 - 1. operating expenses;

 - 2. repayment of the Endowment loans and other recourse loans;

-- 3. repayment of forgivable loans; and
+- 3. repayment of forgivable loans;

+- 4. covering VLDB Endowment operational expenses; and

-- 4. surplus distribution.
+- 5. surplus distribution.

-All surpluses after paying expenses, and repaying advances, and loans, will be shared 50% each by the Endowment and the host country sponsors, but this percentage may be negotiated.
+All surpluses after paying expenses, and repaying advances, and loans, and in excess of the VLDB Endowment operational expenses will be shared 50% each by the Endowment and the host country sponsors, but this percentage may be negotiated.
 It is recommended that the Conference Executive Committee's share be reserved for the support of persons from the host country to promote and attend future VLDB conferences or other database-related activities.
-The decision as to how these funds will be applied will be based mainly on the recommendation of the Conference Executive Committee with the Endowment's consent.
+A proposal as to how these funds will be applied will be directed by the Conference Executive Committee to the Executive of the VLDB Endowment's SPEND committee, who will decide the allocation on behalf of the Endowment.